 Content: Images.
 ARTstor provides over one million images just in the general image collection.
 Additional collections includes the Art History Survey Collection, the Carnegie Arts of the United States Collection, the Huntington Archive of Asian Art, the Illustrated Bartsch, the Mellon International Dunhuang Archive, and the MoMA Architecture and Design Collection.
 Updated quarterly.

-Access: Available on networked computers on the MSU campus in Bozeman and via the proxy server.
-Unlimited users.
+Access: Available on networked computers on the MSU Bozeman campus.
+Access is also available off campus to students, staff, and faculty with a current NetID and password.
+Unlimited number of simultaneous users.
 Requires Java to run.